DAVE ROBINSON – background and interests

 Music – Chiefly classics, from Vivaldi (1678-1741) to Prokofiev (1891-1953), and traditional and mainstream jazz, including our very own "father of Australian jazz", the illustrious Graeme Bell: just retired from playing (4/3/06) at the age of 92, he's one of my model human beings (alas now deceased, 14/06/2012, at age 97.
 See biographical obituaries on internet).
 Although the raison d'etre of music is the creativity of the composer, in some ways I revere performers more than composers.
 Composition as such is much like talking or writing, and the greatest composers are just the best poets and novelists of music.
 Performance, on the other hand, seems to involve feats of memory and dexterity calling for more brain cells than any mere human being could possess, so I count many performers, especially pianists, among the gods (speaking metaphorically, of course).

-Although lacking musical ability, I enjoy constructing stuff with a keyboard/computer midi set-up, mostly piano music and ballads (but have done nothing in the last three years).
+Although lacking musical ability, I enjoy constructing stuff with a keyboard/computer midi set-up, mostly piano music and ballads (but have done nothing in the last ten years).
 For this I mainly use Cakewalk Pro software.
 You can find a couple of pathetic audio samples and some scores here.

 Philosophy – A combination of the Western empiricist tradition with a kind of idealist absolutism and various other elements (see My philosophical outlook and Wotser Proper Filossofer?).
 I'm mainly interested in trying to put everything under the one umbrella - for example, fields of knowledge as diverse as mathematics and logic, physical facts and sensory experience, and ethics and aesthetics.